• Skip to main content

 steps on how to make chia pudding

-The chia seeds will swell and become easier to chew.
+6. The chia seeds will swell and become easier to chew.
 If you don't leave it long enough, there might be some hard pieces left and it might not digest properly.

-If you leave it overnight in the fridge, you can eat it cold or warm.
+7. If you leave it overnight in the fridge, you can eat it cold or warm.
 I actually prefer mine to be at room temperature.

-This recipe serves 1 and contains 7 net carbs per serving.
-It keeps in the fridge for 3-4 days.
+Keto Chia Pudding can be stored in the fridge for 3-4 days.
 You can keep it for longer but it may not taste as fresh.

-There are so many different toppings you can add to take your chia pudding to the next level!
+There are so many different toppings you can add to take your chia pudding to the next level.
 Some of my favorite toppings are:

 • More melted peanut butter (carbs will be slightly higher but still low carb)